When 265 Irish service members defected from the US to Mexico

 Others viewed the annexation of Texas as an unncessary expansionist war that America simply didn't need.

-Realizing this, the Mexican Army attempted to bolster its ranks by persauding unhappy soldiers in the US Army to desert their posts and fight for Mexico.
+Realizing this, the Mexican Army attempted to bolster its ranks by persuading unhappy soldiers in the US Army to desert their posts and fight for Mexico.

 They aimed propaganda messages at immigrant and Catholic troops stationed on the border between Mexico and the US.
 The messages urged the soldiers to cross the border and fight with a largely Catholic army instead and, all told, the campaign was hugely successful.

 Around 5,000 soldiers, including the Irish defectors, deserted their posts in Texas during the conflict.
-They had been promisied Mexican citizenship and huge parcels of land as a reward for switching sides.
+They had been promised Mexican citizenship and huge parcels of land as a reward for switching sides.

 The company's motto - "Irish till the end of time - was also written on the company flag and they fought in the Mexican rearguard in the Battle of Churubusco as it tried to prevent the US Army from advancing further into Mexico.